 MOD MEX/20/56#11436

-56 7.2 The Secretary-General shall immediately bring such information to the attention of all other Members, using the most appropriate means of communication.
+56 7.2 The Secretary-General shall immediately bring such information to the attention of all other Member States, using the most appropriate means of communication.

 Reasons: The Administration of Mexico considers it appropriate to systematically replace "Members" by "Member States" in order to harmonize with the ITU Constitution.